 I would like to warmly welcome you to Newcastle Law School.
-The Law School has some of the highest rates of graduate law employment in Australia, a teaching staff consistently rated as ‘excellent’, a legal research program that has been independently rated by the Australian Research Council as ‘world class’ and has annually extended global outreach activities that enables students to consider opportunities spend part of their time studying and working abroad in partnership with a range of Universities and other organisations in the Asian Pacific area, the US, the UK and elsewhere.
+The Law School has some of the highest rates of graduate law employment in Australia, a teaching staff consistently rated as ‘excellent’ and a legal research program that has been independently rated by the Australian Research Council as ‘world class.’
+It is Australia’s leading clinical Law School and has annually extended global outreach activities that enable students to consider opportunities to spend part of their time studying and working abroad in partnership with a range of Universities and other organisations in the Asian Pacific area, the US, the UK and elsewhere.

 Part of our success is the result of our integrated clinical legal program.
 Unlike other law schools, all students in the Newcastle law program progress through a carefully structured clinical program that provides graduates with skills and deeper learning in the final years of their program.
 Newcastle has the leading clinical law school program in Australia which provides an innovative legal education incorporating experiential learning that is interdisciplinary and internationally focused.
 Through first class, research-led legal education, we integrate the study and practice of law in our distinctive Practice Program where students work with real clients guided by dedicated and experienced practitioners at the University of Newcastle Legal Centre (UNLC).

 The work of our UNLC practitioners extends into the community in various ways, including regular legal advice clinics, summer advice clinics at Newcastle Beach through our innovative 'Law on the Beach' program, and casework of local, regional, national and international significance.
-Students are able to 'experience the law' in action, which enhances their 'work-ready' skills and gives our graduates a distinct advantage in a competitive job market.
+Students are able to 'experience the law' in action, which enhances their 'work-ready' skills and gives our graduates a distinct advantage in a competitive job market and engage in a real work placement program that means that they qualify as lawyers more quickly than in other Law Schools.
 In addition to this important practical experience, our graduates are ethically responsible global citizens, who have a strong sense of social justice, uphold the rule of law and are committed to the highest professional standards.
 With over twenty years of highly successful clinical legal education, the Newcastle Law School opens up a world of opportunity for graduates in a broad range of private and public sector careers.
 Currently, Newcastle Law School is in the top 3 Australian Law School for graduate employment outcomes.

-The move to a new campus - New Space in 2017 (a new $95 million law and business campus - near the Harbour in vibrant downtown Newcastle) will enhance our opportunities for collaboration with those in the justice sector.
-We will be co located with the new Courts complex and the teaching and learning suites and campus environment will be state of the art.
+The move to a new campus - New Space in 2017 (a new $95 million law and business campus - near the Harbour in vibrant downtown Newcastle) has enhanced our opportunities for collaboration with those in the justice sector.
+We are co located with the new Courts complex and the teaching and learning suites and campus environment are state of the art.
 Our new campus is located close to the beach, cafes and the engaging environment of Newcastle city.
-We are all looking forward to this move and anticipating that it will enhance our reputation as Australia's leading clinical law school and will allow us to continue to extend the opportunities presented for our future impact in legal research and clinical legal education.
+The move has enhanced our reputation as Australia's leading clinical law school and enables us to continue to extend the opportunities presented for our future impact in legal research and clinical legal education.